becomesaflame/becomesaflame.github.io/_posts/2013-04-05-cooking-with-science.markdown

 - temperature control
 ---

-When I heard about sous-vide cooking, I knew I had to make a one.
+When I heard about sous-vide cooking, I knew I had to make one.
 It's a way of producing perfectly cooked meat, and it involves messing around with electronics.
 Right up my alley!
 I decided to put one together for my girlfriend as a Christmas present.
 She loves cooking, and making the project as a gift gave me a deadline and ensured I'd actually finish it.

 Sous-vide cooking involves vacuum sealing food (usually meat) and cooking it in a temperature controlled water bath.
 The idea is to set the water temperature to exactly what you want the internal temperature of your food to cook to, then leave it for a few hours.
 It won't overcook or dry out.
 Then you can take it out, sear the outside to make it crispy and brown, and have a thick, juicy steak that's cooked perfectly evenly medium rare straight through.